 The Glossary of Phytosanitary Terms was developed in three phases, the principal events being summarized in Table 1.
 In the 1980s, there were separate initiatives in North America (through NAPPO) and Europe (through EPPO) to develop standardized terminology in plant quarantine.
 It was soon realized that these efforts should be combined, and directed towards global standardization.
-Messrs Hopper (NAPPO) and Smith (EPPO) took on the role of what would now be called 'stewards' for development of a "Core vocabulary of phytosanitary terminology".
-Through the technical meetings of NAPPO and EPPO (particularly at a joint meeting in Tunis in 1987), and through the Informal Consultations of RPPOs which were organized by FAO in 1986 and 1988, a draft was prepared for consideration.
-In 1989, in view of the growing need for global cooperation in plant quarantine, FAO decided to formalize the consultations between RPPOs, so that the 1st Technical Consultation (TC) of RPPOs was convened.
-These and subsequent TCs in the early 1990s were attended by member governments of RPPOs as well as by members of their secretariats.
-Thus it was possible for the TC to organize consultation on the draft "Core vocabulary" in much the same way as was done at that time by FAO Expert Consultations.
-In 1990, the text was finalized and published in FAO Plant Protection Bulletin by the Secretariat of the Plant Protection Division of FAO, with the addition of French and Spanish translations.
+Messrs Hopper (NAPPO) and Smith (EPPO) took on the role of 'stewards' for development of a "Core vocabulary of phytosanitary terminology".
+Through the technical meetings of NAPPO and EPPO, and through the Informal Consultations of RPPOs organized by FAO in 1986 and 1988, a draft was prepared for consideration.
+In 1989, in view of the growing need for global cooperation in plant quarantine, FAO decided to formalize the consultations between RPPOs.
+Technical Consultations (TC) of RPPOs was convened henceforward, attended by member governments of RPPOs as well as their secretariats.
+The TC organized consultations on the draft "Core vocabulary" in 1990, the text was finalized and published in FAO Plant Protection Bulletin with the addition of French and Spanish translations.

 In the second phase, by the time of the 5th TC in 1993, other harmonized texts were being developed (Principles of plant quarantine; guidelines for PRA).
 A specialist committee became necessary to sustain the increasing volume of work, hence the creation of the Committee of Experts on Phytosanitary measures, or CEPM.
 The new texts introduced new ideas, and it became clear that the Glossary needed to be revised and extended.
-Accordingly, an FAO Glossary Working Group was convened, with a membership largely drawn from the circle of experts who had taken part in the TCs of the previous years.
-After further meetings in 1994/1996, the Glossary was adopted as ISPM 5, by the approval procedures of the time, passing from the CEPM to the FAO Conference.
+Accordingly, a FAO Glossary Working Group was convened, with a membership largely drawn from the circle of experts who had taken part in the TCs of the previous years.
+After further meetings in 1994/1996, the Glossary was adopted as ISPM 5, passing from the CEPM to the FAO Conference.
 Versions in the other FAO official languages (Arabic and Chinese) were incorporated.
 The 1996 Glossary took its present published form, with the texts in the five languages, a multilingual index, and indications in the text of the year of first appearance, or latest revision, of each term and definition.

 In the third phase, the Glossary, as ISPM 5, was integrated into the regular standard-setting procedures which followed from the revision of the IPPC in 1997.
 Revisions thus passed through the Interim Standards Committee (or later Standards Committee) to the Interim Commission on Phytosanitary measures (ICPM, or later Commission on Phytosanitary measures, CPM), with appropriate consultation of member governments.
-ISPM 5 nevertheless remained distinct from the other ISPMs: it is revised every year (but only with respect to changes put forward for consideration); it has always to take account of new terminology appearing in other ISPMs; the Glossary Working Group has retained its identity and membership through many meetings.
+ISPM 5 nevertheless remained distinct from the other ISPMs: it is revised every year (with respect to changes put forward for consideration); it has always to take account of new terminology appearing in other ISPMs; the Glossary Working Group had retained its identity and membership through many meetings.
 This has finally led to the replacement of the working group by a Technical Panel.